 Long Beach is a great place when you want to enjoy a bit of party life, watch a fire show and listen to some live music.

 PERHENTIAN ISLANDS ACCOMMODATION

 It is quite tricky in regards to accommodation on the Perhentian Islands.
 Overall the accommodation on the Perhentians is not necessarily a dream come true.
 But we try to help you find something anyways.
-We advise to book accommodation before you come.
+We advise booking accommodation before you come.
 Especially during high season (May to September).

 We personally decided to stay on Besar as we prefer peaceful places rather than loud hostels with noisy bars and drunk people.
 We booked in advance and it was on short notice.

-Check out a few Perhentian islandI hotels we can recommend.
+Check out a few Perhentian Island hotels we can recommend.

 The Barat Perhentian, Perhentian Besar

 This place is next to the water.
 It has a beautiful pier out on the water.
 There is also a restaurant, a dive center and the possibility to rent snorkel gear.
 The staff is very friendly.
 The food is solid but not necessarily cheap or diverse.
 If you get bored check the Thai restaurant that is right next to the hotel.
 PIR Beach is a short walk to the north.